rishabhUF/Aquent-Coding-Challenge/README.md

 java -jar target/AquentCodingChallenge-0.0.1-SNAPSHOT.jar “INPUT FILE PATH/LOCATION” “OUT FILE PATH/LOCATION”

+If you want to run the code from the source file.
+Download the code, run mvn package in the source folder and then run command.
 This will run the program and output will be written in the OUT FILE

 # All assumptions